-- 1. Why should you back toward the driver's side? - 2.
-If stopped on a hill, how can you start moving without rolling back? - 3.
-When backing, why is it important to use a helper? - 4.
-What's the most important hand signal that you and the helper should agree on? - 5.
-What are the two special conditions where you should downshift? - 6.
-When should you downshift automatic transmissions? - 7.
-Retarders keep you from skidding when the road is slippery.
-True or False? - 8.
+- 1. What are the two special conditions where you should downshift? - 2.
+When should you downshift automatic transmissions? - 3.
+True or False?
+Retarders keep you from skidding when the road is slippery. - 4.
 What are the two ways to know when to shift?

-These questions may be on the test.
-If you can't answer them all, re-read subsections 2.2 and 2.3.
+These questions may be on your test.
+If you are unable to answer them all, re-read subsection 2.3.

-2.4 - Seeing
+2.4 Seeing

 To be a safe driver you need to know what's going on all around your vehicle.
-Not looking properly is a major cause of accidents.
+Not looking properly is a major cause of crashes.

-2.4.1 - Seeing Ahead
+2.4.1 SEEING AHEAD